speudusa/csharp-web-development-wiki/Class-12-(Model-Validation-and-Enums).md

    b.
 How can bad data be dangerous?

 1. Be sure that the students can differentiate between client and server side validation tools.
-1. Discuss some commonly annotations from the [Java Validation API](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html).
+1. Discuss some commonly annotations from the [csharp Validation API](https://csharpee.github.io/csharpee-spec/csharpdocs/csharpx/validation/constraints/package-summary.html).
 1. Walk the students through the *validation flow* mentioned in the text, perhaps with a new sample field on the ``Event`` model from ``coding-events`` .
 1. Compare strong error message and handling techniques to weaker examples.
 1. Address ``enum`` data types: